Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 With their stainless-steel hangers, they can quickly be secured to your porch, gazebo, or one of our pergola ideas to create a striking display.
 And, if all that wasn't enough, they'll look just as stylish indoors as they will out, so are perfect if you want to liven up your conservatory as well as your patio.

-If you love the look and are after tips on how to plant them up, head over to our hanging basket ideas for lots of inspiration.
+If you love the look and are after tips on how to plant them up, our hanging basket ideas have lots more inspiration.

-Bright colors are an easy way to breathe new life into a lacklustre space.
-So if you're feeling like your plot is looking a little tired, then these might well be the garden planter ideas for you.
+Bright colors are an easy way to breathe new life into a lackluster space.
+So, if you're feeling like your plot is looking a little tired, then these might well be the garden planter ideas for you.

-Go for funky citrus tones such as this zesty lime or mandarin orange for an invigorating feel – a tactile pattern will only add to the effect.
-And if you're really feeling bold and ready for a refresh, then check out our colourful garden furniture ideas, too.
+Go for funky citrus tones such as this zesty lime or mandarin orange for an invigorating feel.
+A tactile pattern will only add to the effect.
+And, if you're really feeling bold and ready for a refresh, pair them with some of our colorful garden furniture ideas, too.

 For a more structured planting scheme that's easier to control than a border, choose a natural wooden planter.
 It's a lovely, rustic way to display your blooms.